jhui/jhui.github.io/_posts/2017-03-12-TensorBoard-visualize-your-learning.markdown

 ---
 ### TensorBoard

-TensorBoard is a browser based application that help you to visualize your training parameters (like weights & biases), metrics (like loss), hyper parameters or any statistics.
+TensorBoard is a browser based application that helps you to visualize your training parameters (like weights & biases), metrics (like loss), hyper parameters or any statistics.
 For example, we plot the histogram distribution of the weight for the first fully connected layer every 20 iterations.

 <div class="imgcap">
 <img src="/assets/tensorboard/tb_hist.png" style="border:none; width:100%;">